MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 The manual setting allows admins to set count limits on the number of major versions or to set expiration and count limits.
 When this option is selected, the admins can configure it in the following ways:

-- **Major version limit with expiration period**: Configuring count and expiration limits sets versions to be trimmed if versions exceed those count limits or when version reaches its expiration period.
+- **Major version limit with expiration period**: Versions are deleted after exceeding either the set number of major versions or after the set period of time.
 For example, if you configure a library to store 500 major versions with a 365-day expiration, the system stores no more than 500 versions, and automatically deletes any version older than 365 days.

-- **Major version limits with no expiration period**: Configuring count limits with no expiration sets versions to be trimmed if versions exceed configured count limits.
+- **Major version limits with no expiration period**: Versions are deleted after they exceed the set number of major versions.
 For example, if a library is configured to store 500 major versions, no more than 500 versions is stored for each file or item.

 ## Setting Default Version history limits for your Organization